jhuckaby/pixl-proxy/README.md

 #### max_concurrent_requests

 The `max_concurrent_requests` property sets the maximum amount of concurrent requests to allow through.
 That is, the number of parallel requests to allow hitting the back-end service at any given time.
-If more concurrent requests come in, they are queued, or rejected if the queue is full (see [Throttling](#throttling) below for details).
+If more concurrent requests come in, they are rejected (see [Throttling](#throttling) below for details).
 The default is `0` (unlimited).
 Example:

 ```js
 "MyPool1": {